 Several reviewers have scored Tiffany low due to their prices but at the end of the day if you want to have a Tiffany rock you are going to pay top dollar and thousands every year are happy to cough up the extra to do exactly that.
 Can you buy comparable quality diamonds for cheaper elsewhere?
 Undoubtedly.
 Do they bring with them that indescribable feeling of slipping a Tiffany diamond on your finger?
-No, which begs the question should you just go with someone like Whiteflash or James Allen who offer higher quality diamonds at lower prices, or James Allen if you’re in the market for fancy shape diamonds.
+No, which begs the question should you just go with someone like Whiteflash who offer higher quality diamonds at lower prices, or James Allen if you’re in the market for fancy shape diamonds.

 Get free assistance from the Diamond Guru today.
 You’ll be glad you did!